tauri-apps/tauri/.github/CONTRIBUTING.md

 To test your changes, we recommend using the `[Tauri repo root]/tauri/examples/communication` app.
 It automatically uses the local version of `tauri.js`.
 You will need to rebuild `tauri.js` after every change by running `yarn build` in the `tauri.js` directory.

 If you want to use your local code in another app, we recommend using [Yarn link](https://classic.yarnpkg.com/en/docs/cli/link/).
-First, run `yarn link` in the `tauri.js` directory, then run `yarn link tauri.js` in your test project's directory.
+First, run `yarn link` in the `tauri.js` directory, then run `yarn link tauri` in your test project's directory.
 This will link the CLI and API for that project.
 To run CLI commands, use `yarn tauri [command name]`, ie `yarn tauri build`.
 You only need to link once, but will need to rebuild every time.

 ### Developing Tauri Bundler